 The sisters conceded with an air of superiority and a smug smile.

-The hapless boy played the whole afternoon with Adeline while Leontine peeped through the balustrade, counting the times he called her sister with her own name.
+The hapless boy played the whole afternoon with Adeline, while Leontine peeped through the balustrade, counting the times he called her sister with her own name.

 Tutor’s comment: